Integrating the Chatbot

 After successfully integrating the chatbot:

-- Configure the Design - Customize the visual appearance and user experience
+- Configure the Design - Customize the visual appearance

-- Context-Aware Chat - Make your chatbot intelligent about user context and page content
+- Context-Aware Chat - Make your chatbot intelligent about user context

 - Set up Continuous Improvement - Monitor performance and optimize responses